 Immediate Improvement in Concentration and Focus

-Columbia School of Professional Studies studies on the effectiveness of meditation shows an increase in focusing and maintaining concentration after using the simple meditation processes we outline below.
-(8) Concentration was measured by the amount of time a person could fix attention on a particular point, such as a word, task, or object.
-The length of time one can focus is a high predictor of performance and learning success.
+The Columbia School of Professional Studies on the effectiveness of meditation shows an increase in focusing and maintaining concentration after using the simple meditation processes we outline below.
+(8) Concentration was measured by the time a person could fix attention on a particular point, such as a word, task, or object.
+The time one can focus is a high predictor of performance and learning success.

-The benefits of meditation techniques can impact life immediately.
-Increasing our ability to focus increases our ability to learn and problem solve.
+The benefits of meditation techniques can affect life immediately.
+Increasing our ability to focus increases our ability to learn and problem-solve.

 Increase Immune System Response

-With the global pandemic stretching out into the future, it’s essential to keep your immune system operating at maximum efficiency.
+With the global pandemic stretching out into the future, keeping your immune system operating at maximum efficiency is essential.
 What if I told you that meditation for just five minutes a day could help boost your immune system?
-Well, studies at the Harvard Medical School prove this is the case.
+Well, studies at Harvard Medical School prove this is the case.
 (9)

 33 Benefits of Meditation Techniques

 Here’s a list of the things that meditation can you for you.
-Then, we’ll show you five easy ways to meditate.
+Then we’ll show you four easy ways to meditate.

 8. Reducing the number and severity of headaches